dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## Fully-connected Layer
-Since the output of the LSTM network is of `300`, we will use a fully-connected layer to map this large dimension space into a smaller one equal to the tag space (e.g. number of tags to predict (8)).
+Since the output of the LSTM network is of dimension `300`, we will use a fully-connected layer to map this large dimension space into a smaller one equal to the tag space (e.g. number of tags to predict (8)).

 But, since we want to predict the most probable tokens, we will use the softmax function